 Cross-Asset Quarterly Outlook

-June 2024*
+September 2024*

-• Our asset allocation favours an overweight to Rates and Commodities versus an underweight to Credit, while Equities remain neutral.
+• Our asset allocation favours an overweight to rates and commodities versus an underweight to credit, while equities remain neutral.

-Chart 1: Asset Returns, Mar-May, %
+Chart 1: Asset Returns, Jun-Aug, %

 Source: Bloomberg